pegasus-isi/pegasus/README.md

 You can set the SQLAlchemy database URI with the `--dburi` argument.

+To add a new user run:

+    $ pegasus-service-admin useradd USERNAME EMAIL

+Where USERNAME is the desired username and EMAIL is the user's email address.
+It will prompt you for the new user's password.

 Running the Service
 -------------------
-Once the package is installed (normally or in development mode) you can start the server by running:
+Once the service is installed (normally or in development mode) you can start the server by running:

     $ pegasus-service-server

+By default, the server will start on http://localhost:5000.
 Add the `-d` argument to enable debugging, and the `--dburi` argument to change the SQLAlchemy database URI.